 What Are the Different Medicare Supplement Plans?

-Medicare offers 10 standardized Medigap plans, labeled A, B, C, D, F, G, K, L, M and N. Each covers a different mix of out-of-pocket costs, and the letters reflect benefits, not quality.
+Medicare offers 10 standardized Medigap plans, labeled A, B, C, D, F, G, K, L, M and N. Each covers a different mix of out-of-pocket costs.
+The letters reflect benefits, not quality tiers.

-The most popular plans are Plans G, F and N. Plan G covers everything Plan F does except the Part B deductible.
-Plan N covers the Part A deductible and Part B coinsurance but includes copays of up to $20 for office visits and $50 for ER visits, and it does not cover Part B excess charges.
-Plan G and Plan N differ on three points: excess charges, copays and premiums.
-Plan G covers excess charges and has no visit copays, but costs more.
-Plan N has lower premiums of $30 to $50 less per month, but requires some cost-sharing.
+The three most widely held plans across all current enrollees are G, F and N. Plan G covers everything Plan F does, with one difference: it doesn't pay the Part B deductible ($283 in 2026).
+Plan N covers the Part A deductible and Part B co-insurance but adds a copay of up to $20 for office visits and $50 for emergency room visits and it doesn't cover Part B excess charges.

 Medicare Supplement Insurance vs. Medicare Advantage

 Medigap and Medicare Advantage are mutually exclusive.
-You can't have both policy types at the same time.
-Medigap pairs with Original Medicare and carries no network restrictions, so you can see any provider who accepts Medicare anywhere in the country.
-Medicare Advantage restricts enrollees to a plan network and often requires prior authorization for specialist care and procedures.
+Medigap pairs with Original Medicare and carries no network restrictions, you can see any provider who accepts Medicare anywhere in the country.
+Medicare Advantage restricts enrollees to a plan network and requires prior authorization for specialist care and many procedures.

 How Do I Enroll in Medicare Supplement Insurance?